Chittagong: Demographics

-At the 2011 Census, Chittagong had a population of more than 2.5 million, and it's Metropolitan Area had a population of 4,009,423.
-By gender, the population was 54.36% male and 45.64% female, and the literacy rate in the city was approximately 72 percent, in 2020.
+At the 2022 Census, Chittagong had a population of 3,230,507.
+By gender, the population was 50.89% male and 49.11% female, and the literacy rate in the city was approximately 84.49% percent.

-Muslims, numbering approximately 3.44 million, form the overwhelming majority of the city's population, with the rest being predominantly Hindus, numbering approximately 480,000, and the remaining 2% belonging to other religions, such as Buddhism and Christianity.Chittagong was a melting pot of ethnicities during the Bengal Sultanate and Mughal Bengal periods.
+Muslims, numbering approximately 2,841,595, form the overwhelming majority of the city's population, with the rest being 329,566 Hindus, 53,181 Buddhist and 4793 Christian.

+Chittagong was a melting pot of ethnicities during the Bengal Sultanate and Mughal Bengal periods.
 Muslim immigration started as early as the seventh century, and significant Muslim settlements occurred during the medieval period.
 Muslim traders, rulers, and preachers from Persia and Arabia were the early Muslim settlers, and their descendants are the majority of the current Muslim population of the city.
 The city has a relatively wealthy and economically influential Shia Muslim community, including Ismailis and Twelver Shias.
 The city also has many ethnic minorities, especially members of indigenous groups from the frontier hills of Chittagong Division, including Chakmas, Rakhines and Tripuris; as well as Rohingya refugees.
 The Bengali-speaking Theravada Buddhists of the area, known as Baruas, are one of the oldest communities in Chittagong and one of the last remnants of Buddhism in Bangladesh.
 Descendants of Portuguese settlers, often known as Firingis, also live in Chittagong, as well as Catholics, who largely live in the old Portuguese enclave of Paterghatta.
 There is also a small Urdu-speaking Bihari community living in the ethnic enclave known as Bihari Colony.

-Like other major urban centers in South Asia, Chittagong has experienced steady growth in its informal settlements as a result of the increasing economic activities in the city and emigration from rural areas.
+Like other major urban centres in South Asia, Chittagong has experienced steady growth in its informal settlements as a result of the increasing economic activities in the city and emigration from rural areas.
 According to a poverty reduction publication of the International Monetary Fund, there were 1,814 slums within the city corporation area, inhabited by about 1.8 million slum dwellers, the second highest in the country after the capital, Dhaka.
 The slum dwellers often face eviction by the local authorities, charging them with illegal abode on government lands.
 In the early 1990s, Chittagong had a population of just over 1.5 million, of which there were an estimated 66,676 squatters living in 69 areas.